motoridersd/att-opnsense-ipv6/README.md

 	send ia-pd 0;
 	. . .
 ```
 > IA-NA Note: The IA-NA is an arbitrary number.
 A unique number must be chosen for each device connected to the AT&T residential gateway (RG) which will request a prefix delegation from the RG.
-If only one device will be requesting PDs from the RG (i.e. this pfSense firewall), then "ia-na 0" is fine.
+If only one device will be requesting PDs from the RG (i.e. this OPNsense firewall), then "ia-na 0" is fine.

 ## #3.
 Update the "ia-pd" declarations
 In the config template from step #1, replace `{YOUR_LAN_INTERFACE}` with the network *port name* for the desired LAN interface.